 Parking – plenty of parking available at Pohe Island (access via the Riverside Drive / Dave Culham Drive roundabout, follow the marshals directions to parking on Pohe Island, or park on the Port Road side and walk across the bridge).
 The Pohe Island central car park (adjacent to Rock n Roll Club and sports fields) will be closed to the public on Friday through to Sunday for Rally Operations.

 Stages south of Whangārei.
-Check out the Spectator map or the Spectator App above and make sure you are at the Spectator spots marked by the first car time to see all the cars race by.
+Check out the Spectator map and make sure you are at the Spectator spots marked by the first car time to see all the cars race by.
 Note, stages are run twice, so you can choose to stick around all day and watch the cars come by twice, or, you can pack up and head off to another spectator spot once you have seen the cars racing at one spectator spot.

 How to spectate at a Rally